hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

 * Genotype quality (PHRED-scaled estimates): `gt_quals`
 *  ...

+Because of the way genotype information is stored in GEMINI, we **cannot directly do this in the SQL query `where` clause**.
+However, the `gemini query` tool has an option called `-–gt-filter` that allows one to specify filters to apply to the returned rows.
+We can also use the wild card to help apply the same rule to multiple samples without having to enter the rule over and over again.

+The syntax for genotype filtering is:

+	--gt-filters is (COLUMN).(SAMPLE_WILDCARD).(SAMPLE_WILDCARD_RULE).(RULE_ENFORCEMENT).

-When querying for information we include the fields in our `select` statement.
-We can add a header to keep track of what information is being tracked in each column, using `--header`.
-The query below is piped to the `less` command, take a look at what is returned in the genotype fields we queried:
+We can still include the fields/columns of information that we want to retrieve by specifying in our `select` statement.
+We would also want to add a header to keep track of what information is being tracked in each column, using `--header`.
+Take a look at what is returned when querying for variants that have a genotype depth greater than 20:

-	$ gemini query -q "select chrom, start, end, ref, alt, gene, gts, gt_depths, gt_quals
+	$ gemini query -q "select chrom, start, end, ref, alt, gene, gt_depths \
-                     from variants
+                     from variants” \
-                     where is_conserved=1”
+                     --gt-filter "((gt_depths).(*).(>=20).(all))" \
-                     --header
+                     --header \
                      na12878_q20.db | less

-> *NOTE:* Because we only a single sample this works.
-If we had **multiple samples** we need to extract information for each sample by prepending the sample ID to it.
+> *NOTE:* Instead of the wildcard we can **select specified samples**, but we would we need to extract information for each sample by prepending the sample ID to it.
 For example, `sample1.gts` for sample1.
-Alternatively, we can get information for all samples using the wildcard `(*)`, i.e. `(gts).(*)` for all genotypes.

-### Filtering by genotype

-Often we want to focus only on variants where a given sample has a specific genotype.
-Since we have only one sample we can do this using the `where` clause:

-	$ gemini query -q "select count (*) from variants
-	  			where is_conserved=1 and gt_depths >=20"
-	  			--header
-	  			na12878_q20.db

-If we had **multiple samples**, because of the way the information is stored we cannot directly do this in the SQL query, but the `gemini query` tool has an option called `–gt-filter` that allows one to specify filters to apply to the returned rows (instead of using the `where` clause).
-For a single sample you prepend the sample name to the field, i.e `sample1.gt_depths >=20`.

-We can also use the wild card to help apply the same rule to multiple samples without having to enter the rule over and over again.

-The syntax of the wildcard is:

-	--gt-filters is (COLUMN).(SAMPLE_WILDCARD).(SAMPLE_WILDCARD_RULE).(RULE_ENFORCEMENT).

-Therefore, to use the same filter above (`gt_depth >=20`) on all of our samples, we would use:

-	$ gemini query -q "select count (*)
-                 from variants
-                 where is_conserved=1”
-                 --gt-filter “(gt_depths).(*).(>=20).(all)”
-                 --header
-                 na12878_q20.db
+***

+**Exercise**

+1. How many of those variants that have a genotype depth greater than 20, *are conserved*?

+***

 ### Filtering based on sample information